Boracay Mansion: Forfeiture

 Originally registered as the property of St. Peter Holdings, the property was forfeited by the Sandiganbayan in favor of the Quezon City government.
 The firm owed the city government in delinquencies amounting to ₱1.7 million.
 On September 15, 2005, the city government put the property into auction, but no firm placed a bid for the property.
 The city government tried to contact St. Peter Holdings at its registered address before the auction, but found out that the company was no longer occupying its given address at Strata 100 Building in Ortigas Center.

-In November 2007, the Sandiganbayan ordered the Quezon City government to relinquish its title to the property so it can be auctioned off to the national government.
+On a property title dated July 4, 2007, the national government stated that the Boracay Mansion was part of the "ill-gotten wealth amassed by former President Estrada which is the subject of the plunder case against him".
+In November 2007, the Sandiganbayan ordered the Quezon City government to relinquish its title to the property so it can be auctioned off by the national government.

 For a time, the structure was used by Barangay Mariana, the adjacent barangay, as a waste-processing facility in August 2009.

 A second auction held on January 26, 2010, following a failed bidding made five years earlier in September 2005, still did not gain any bidders and was also declared a failure.
 The property was then pegged to value at least ₱142.9 million, even though it was too deteriorated for residential use at that time.
 This prompted the city government to take full possession of the property for use by the Office of the Mayor.
 On the property, the Quezon City Reception House was built as the official residence of the Mayor of Quezon City, which later became the official residence of former Vice President Leni Robredo.